Enable young entrepreneurs to create project films on their business ideas

 Facilitator/Lecturer

-The first sprint dealt with building the talking points of the businesses, developing narratives and assessing the possible means of visual communication.
-The second was about learning the gist of the craft, the third one a test screening to discuss results and define ultimate steps.
+The first sprint dealt with building the talking points of the businesses, developing narratives, and assessing the possible means of visual communication.
+The second was about learning the gist of the craft, and the third was a test screening to discuss results and define the ultimate steps.

-In-between sessions, the participants were writing, planning and producing the films with their own equipment.
+In between sessions, the participants wrote, planned, and produced the films with their own equipment.

 Miro